 - Overloaded the bind, unbind, try_unbind and new methods in the FilteringBoundLogger Protocol.
-This makes it easier to use objects of type FilteringBoundLogger in a typed context. #392 - Monkey patched sys.stdouts are now handled more gracefully by ConsoleRenderer (that's used by default). #404 - structlog.stdlib.render_to_log_kwargs() now correctly handles the presence of exc_info, stack_info, and stackLevel in the event dictionary.
+This makes it easier to use objects of type FilteringBoundLogger in a typed context. #392 - Monkeypatched sys.stdouts are now handled more gracefully by ConsoleRenderer (that's used by default). #404 - structlog.stdlib.render_to_log_kwargs() now correctly handles the presence of exc_info, stack_info, and stackLevel in the event dictionary.
 They are transformed into proper keyword arguments instead of putting them into the extra dictionary. #424, #427

 - Added the structlog.processors.LogfmtRenderer processor to render log lines using the logfmt format. #376 - Added the structlog.stdlib.ExtraAdder processor that adds extra attributes of logging.LogRecord objects to the event dictionary.
 This processor can be used for adding data passed in the extra parameter of the logging module's log methods to the event dictionary. #209, #377 - Added the structlog.processor.CallsiteParameterAdder processor that adds parameters of the callsite that an event dictionary originated from to the event dictionary.
-This processor can be used to enrich events dictionaries with information such as the function name, line number and filename that an event dictionary originated from. #380 structlog.dev.ConsoleRenderer now has sort_keys boolean parameter that allows to disable the sorting of keys on output. #358
+This processor can be used to enrich events dictionaries with information such as the function name, line number and filename that an event dictionary originated from. #380

-• Added the structlog.threadlocal.bound_threadlocal and structlog.contextvars. bound_contextvars decorator/context managers to temporarily bind key/value pairs to a thread-local and context-local context. #371
+Added the structlog.threadlocal.bound_threadlocal and structlog.contextvars. bound_contextvars decorator/context managers to temporarily bind key-value pairs to a thread-local and context-local context. #371

-• Fixed import when running in optimized mode (PYTHONOPTIMIZE=2 or python -00). #373
+Fixed import when running in optimized mode (PYTHONOPTIMIZE=2 or python -00). #373